 Maintaining Tire Pressures

 Keep tires inflated to the pressures shown on the Tire Information label, even if it differs from the pressure printed on the tire itself.
-The Tire and Loading Information label is located on the center door pillar and is visible when the front door is open.
+The Tire and Loading Information label is located on the center door pillar and is visible when the driver door is open.